 Will Your Business Need Funding During a Recession?

-It’s been a decade since the last major economic downturn in America.
-Since then, unemployment has declined to pre-2008 rates and recovery has been slow but steady.
-But the economy is cyclical, and two-thirds of business economists expect another recession by 2021.
 Is your business ready for a recession?
 Have you taken the necessary steps to make sure your business not merely survives but thrives the next economic downturn?
 If not, here is how you can recession-proof your business now.

 Now is the time to plan ahead for any bumps in the road.
 When was the last time you reviewed your business plan?
 Is your budget sustainable?
 Are you spending too much on unnecessary expenses?
 What can you eliminate or reduce in your costs?
 Tightening your belt should be the first step in preparing for a recession, but beware of slashing too much.